mantunes92/CTWChallenge/README.md

 ### Important thing: I don't have any more time left and Xcode keeps annoying me (or i am just too tired) with several errors regarding the unit testing target (Data_NetworkTests).
 I will leave the scheme and the target just to prove that i know how to perform unit testing.
 Thanks and sorry for leaving the unit testing for last

+To run the project you must clone the repo, and then run carthage command on terminal -> "carthage update --cache-builds --platform iOS"